heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/README.md

 - Open a text file for buffer reading.
 - Write a text file for buffer writing.

-You will then execute your CLI tool to write data of a certain size and read them back to compare the execution time.
+For this, you must update the diverse classes in the `src/main/java/ch/heigvd/ios` directory of your repository.

 Read the course material carefully to find the right classes to use.
 You can also have a look at the Java documentation to find more details on the right classes to use and how to use them:
 <https://docs.oracle.com/en/java/javase/21/docs/api/>.

+You will then execute your CLI tool to write data of a certain size and read them back to compare the execution time.

 ### Compare the results